ArturSkrzeta/Assembly-Lines-Efficiency/README.md

 <h3>Demo</h3>
 <ul>
   <li>SLA document requires comapny to process at least 10 tasks per day.</li>
-  <li>Each hour from 7:00 AM to 4:00 PM, global system accepts tasks from a client.</li>
+  <li>From 7:00 AM to 4:00 PM, global system accepts tasks from a client.</li>
+  <li>System know what task comes at what time up front (due to agreement with client)</li>
   <li>We have to schedule 10 tasks that lasts x hours each to be processed.</li>
   <li>Depending on task, x can equals 1, 2 up to 4 hours.</li>
   <li>The main goal of task scheduler is to schedule as many tasks as possible to one employee.</li>
-  <li>The tasks are compatible with each other when they don't overlap.</li>
+  <li>The tasks are compatible with each other when they don't overlap for one employee.</li>
-  <li>The task scheduler assumes that tasks that left will be shifted to assistant of an employee.</li>
+  <li>The task scheduler assumes that tasks that left will be shifted to another employee until we schedule all of the tasks.</li>
 </ul>

 <img src="images/tasks-time.JPG" width="500" height="460">